 The timeline for the above recommendation actions could be aligned with the current --or an adjusted -- energy efficiency application and business plan proceeding timeline(s).

-Critical path issues should focus on identifying immediately accessible budget source(s) for full-time to half-time compensation for multiple members and development of outreach, communication, and competence support to remove barriers in bringing more public (i.e., K-14 education, local rural governments, etc.) and marginalized/under resourced community representatives to the table.
+Critical path issues should focus on identifying immediately accessible budget source(s) for full-time to half-time compensation for multiple members and development of outreach, communication, and competence support to remove barriers in bringing more public (i.e., K-14 education (K-12 + community college), local rural governments, etc.) and marginalized/under resourced community representatives to the table.

 One process option is to have parties to the current energy efficiency application proceedings request that the forthcoming Restructuring CAEECC Working Group be written into scope of the EE Application and Business Plan proceeding, or some alternative method of accomplishing the recommendations for restructure.